Ayush-Singh-31/Adaptive-PDE-Solver/README.md

 # Numerical PDE Solver with Adaptive Mesh

-Work-in-progress project.
-Goal: build a Python solver for 1D PDEs (advection–diffusion, Black–Scholes) using finite differences, then extend it with an adaptive moving mesh (r-adaptation).
+This project aims to develop a Python-based solver for one-dimensional partial differential equations using finite difference methods.
+The initial implementation will use a uniform grid, followed by an extension to an adaptive moving mesh (r-adaptation) to improve accuracy and efficiency.

-## Plan
+## Objectives

-- Step 1: fixed uniform grid solver (explicit and implicit schemes)
+1. Implement a finite difference solver on a uniform mesh (explicit and implicit schemes).
-- Step 2: validate with advection–diffusion equation
+2. Validate the solver on the advection–diffusion equation.
-- Step 3: add adaptive moving mesh (monitor + equidistribution)
+3. Incorporate an adaptive moving mesh using monitor functions and the equidistribution principle.
-- Step 4: demo on option pricing (Black–Scholes)
+4. Demonstrate the approach on financial models such as the Black–Scholes equation.

-## Status
+## Current Status

-Nothing implemented yet.
-This repo will track progress.
+The project is in the planning stage.
+Implementation has not yet started.

 ## References

-- Huang & Russell, _Adaptive Moving Mesh Methods_
+- W. Huang and R. D. Russell, *Adaptive Moving Mesh Methods*.
+Springer, 2011.
-- Standard PDE numerics (finite differences, CFL stability)
+- Standard references on finite difference methods and numerical stability.